zephyrproject-rtos/zephyr/doc/installation/installation_building.rst

 #.
 On the menu select the :guilabel:`UEFI Internal Shell` option.

 #.
-If you’ve added a custom GRUB, please run it from here.
+If you've added a custom GRUB, please run it from here.